Our Platform

 Housing Justice

 APIs CAN believes that housing should be a human right and Massachusetts should work towards housing for all.
 We call for legislation protecting tenant rights, especially lifting the ban on rent control.
 At the same time we call for preservation of affordable housing and increase in funding for affordable housing that prioritizes permanent affordable housing and taking housing out of the speculative market.
-We need all of the following proposed policies to be working together in order to ensure the economic and social stability of all AAPI communities.
+We need all of the following proposed policies to be working together to ensure the economic and social stability of all AAPI communities.

 • An Act enabling cities and towns to stabilize rents and protect tenants (H.2328/S.1447), Senator Pat Jehlen, Representative Sam Montaño and Representative David Rogers